 - Online Reviews

-In either case, having positive online reviews in essential.
+In either case, having positive online reviews is also essential.
 Even if you’re on page one, if your charter school doesn’t have positive reviews, you may not earn the click you worked so hard for.
 Also, don't overlook the power of written reviews and testimonials!
 Reach out and encourage some of your more engaged parents, students, and alumni to leave positive written reviews for prospective families to see.

 Want to learn more about search engine marketing?
 Further suggested reading: